-The Light Strip from Philips Hue is one of, if not the most versatile product we’ve seen in the Philips Hue collection (which includes the Hue Starter Kit bulbs or the Philips Hue Go, also reviewed).
-It’s exactly what the name suggests – it’s a strip of lighting that you can put around furniture, under cabinets and a variety of other places in your home.
+The Lightstrip from Philips Hue is one of, if not the most versatile product we’ve seen in the Philips Hue collection, which also includes the Philips Hue Starter Kit and the Philips Hue Go.
+It’s exactly what the name suggests , a strip of lighting that you can put around furniture, under cabinets and in a variety of other places in your home.

-You can’t currently buy longer light strips for larger jobs, but you can attach separate 1m-long extensions.
-These are easy to connect, and you’re able to link up to eight of them, giving you a total of 10m to play with.
+While you can’t currently buy longer Lightstrips for larger jobs, you can attach separate 1m-long extensions.
+They are easy to connect, and it's possible to link up to eight of them, giving you a total of 10m to play with.

 The whole strip will work as if it’s one device, so if you change the colour the entire strip will do it simultaneously.
 We like how this can fit in so many locations around your home, but just remember you will need to attach the cable to a power socket and that may ruin the look a little.

-To use the smart features provided by the Philips Hue Strip Light, you’ll need a Philips Hue Bridge.
-This is a connector that comes in the Hue Starter Kit (or you can buy it alongside the Strip Light if this is your first foray into Hue products) and it’s how your lights connect to the internet.
+To use the smart features provided by the Philips Hue Lightstrip, you’ll need a Philips Hue Bridge.
+This is a connector that comes in the Hue Starter Kit (or you can buy it alongside the Light Strip if this is your first foray into Hue products) and it’s how your lights connect to the internet.

-When you’ve connected it to the Bridge, this will work differently to just a lighting system that turns on or off.
-You’ll be able to control it from your smartphone or a smart speaker and that opens up a variety of other features.
+When connected, the Bridge will work differently to a lighting system that simply turns on or off.
+The ability to control lighting from your smart phone or smart speaker will open up a variety of other features.

-The Strip Light is useful for lighting your home with white light without these smart features, but if you want to make the full use out of it we’d recommend connecting it up to a Hue Bridge.
+While the the Lightstrip is useful for lighting your home with white light without these smart features, if you want to make the full use out of it we’d recommend connecting it up to a Hue Bridge.